squ11z1/Mythos-nano

 Key Capabilities & Performance

-• Uncensored Output: The model has had its refusal direction removed, meaning it will not decline requests that a safety-tuned model normally would.
-Users are responsible for its outputs and legal compliance.
+• Uncensored Output: Mythos-nano has reduced safety guardrails, meaning it will not decline requests a safety-tuned model normally would.
+Users are advised to use it responsibly.

 When to Use Mythos-nano

-• Competitive Programming: Ideal for solving complex algorithmic and data structure problems.
+• Competitive Programming: Ideal for solving LeetCode-style problems and other competitive coding challenges.

 Important Considerations

-• Not for Tool-Calling: The model was not trained on tool-calling or agent-based programming data, making it unsuitable for tasks involving function calling, API orchestration, or autonomous coding agents.
+• Not for Tool-Calling/Agents: This model was not trained on tool-calling or agent-based programming data and is explicitly not recommended for tasks involving function calling, API orchestration, or autonomous coding agents.